intrinsic-dev/aic/README.md

 Make sure to already have the zenoh router up by running `ros2 run rmw_zenoh_cpp rmw_zenohd`.

+We launch it with GZ_CONFIG_PATH set to the path of Gazebo Ionic built from source
 ```bash
 GZ_CONFIG_PATH=`pwd`/install/share/gz ros2 launch aic_bringup aic_gz_bringup.launch.py
 ```